deuch/AzureOpenAI-Simple-Apps/SimpleChat/README.md

 #### Deploy with Azure CLI

 1. Create a managed identity to handle the authentication from the App Service WebApp to Azure OpenAI
-    - Create a User Managed Identiy if needed [how to](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp)
+    - Create a User Managed Identiy if needed with this [how to](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp)
     - Please follow [this guide](https://learn.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=portal%2Chttp#add-a-user-assigned-identity) to bind the Managed Identity to your WebApp
-    - Give "Cognitive Services OpenAI User" role to the Managed Identity to the Azure OpenAI ressource
+    - Assign the role **Cognitive Services OpenAI User** to the Managed Identity on the Azure OpenAI ressource

 2. Rename the `appsettings-sample.json` to `appsettings.json` file and Update the environment variables